Browsing Category:

 New friends, cute couple from Bama.

-this ski town is joined with the city of Evian.
+This ski town is joined with the city of Evian.
 You know, like the water.
 In fact, Evian water comes out of the tap here.
-So Fresh, so Clean!
+It’s so fresh, so ean!

 Life is but a dream.
 I am so glad I have the opportunity to celebrate Martin Luther King Day in such a beautiful place with great friends.